Dynamic Wisp Removal in JWST NIRCam Images: Acknowledgements

 \section{Acknowledgements}

 ASGR acknowledges funding by the Australian Research Council (ARC) Future Fellowship scheme (FT200100374, `Hot Fuzz').
 RAW and RAJ acknowledge support from NASA grants NAG5-12460, NNX14AN10G and 80NSSC18K0200 from GSFC.
 SPD acknowledges funding by the Australian Research Council (ARC) Laureate Fellowship scheme (FL220100191).
-CNAW acknowledges support from the NIRCam Development Contract NAS5-02105 from NASA Goddard Space Flight Center to the University of Arizona.
+CNAW acknowledges support from the NIRCam Development Contract NAS5-02105 from NASA Goddard Space Flight Center to the University of Arizona. {We thank Prof. John Peacock for a useful suggestion to consider the bluest low-SB features that may be a real astrophysical source.
+We thank the anonymous referee for providing constructive comments that improved aspects of the core algorithm and the comprehensibility of the paper.}

 \emph{Software:} \profound: https://github.com/asgr/ProFound \cite{2018MNRAS.476.3137R, 2018ascl.soft04006R} (LGPL-3). \propane: https://github.com/asgr/ProPane (LGPL-3). \Rfits: https://github.com/asgr/Rfits (LGPL-3). \Rwcs: https://github.com/asgr/Rwcs (LGPL-3).